KavinduAluthwaththa/Capstone-Project-Frontend/README.md

 ## 📞 Support

-For support, email [your-email@domain.com] or create an issue in this repository.
+For support, email [kavindu18602@gmail.com] or create an issue in this repository.

 ---

 **Note**: This application requires a backend API to be fully functional.
-Make sure to set up the corresponding backend services and update the API endpoints accordingly.
+Make sure to access the corresponding backend services at [https://github.com/KavinduAluthwaththa/Capstone-Project-Backend] and update the API endpoints accordingly.